-- Some good questions about how you talk with your leadership about full annual lifecycle, how to fund it, and which species are priorities? - It is the same conservation model that states use to manage and conserve waterfowl. - The projects have clear species linkages, project reporting, and highly reliable and credible partners. - States could include a generic section about full annual lifecycle conservation. - For the full annual lifecycle online guide, it would be useful for states to have general section on conservation beyond specific species/ A summary would be helpful in addition to static maps. - There's an opportunity to use e-Birds to understand retrospective trends and how SWAP performed.
+- Some good questions about how you talk with your leadership about full annual lifecycle, how to fund it, and which species are priorities? - Can come from conservation model for managing waterfowl. - Concerns might be raised related to ensuring accountability of funding. - It would be useful for states to have general section on conservation outside specific species a summary would be helpful in addition to static maps. - There's an opportunity to use e-Birds to understand retrospective trends and how SWAP performed.
 In earlier years.